 - Magnesium citrate may result in some gas

-This is one of the strongest magnesium supplements we could find with 500 mg per dose.
+This is one of the strongest magnesium supplements we could find, with 500 of magnesium per serving.
 That might be the best option for some athletes going through intense training.

-We also noted positive reviews that it may also help with heart functions and brain activity, which could help you in many everyday work situations.
+It may also help with heart functions and brain activity, which could help you in many everyday work situations .